nilclass/ad9850-rs/README.md

 This Rust crate implements an interface for embedded devices to control such an AD9850 chip.

-The only dependency of this crate is that your device has 4 digital output pins which implement the [`embedded_hal::digital::v2::OutputPin`] trait.

 ## Supported features

 - [x] Reset the device